Angiomyolipoma

-Large Angiomyolipomas can be treated with embolisation.
-Drug therapy for Angiomyolipomas is at the research stage.
+Large angiomyolipomas can be treated with embolisation.
+Drug therapy for angiomyolipomas is at the research stage.
 The Tuberous Sclerosis Alliance has published guidelines on diagnosis, surveillance, and management.

 Signs and symptoms

-Most people with benign Angiomyolipomas do not show signs or have symptoms.
-However, some people can have symptoms If the dilated blood vessels in an Angiomyolipoma rupture, this is called a retroperitoneal hemorrhage.
+Most people with benign angiomyolipomas do not show signs or have symptoms.
+However, symptoms can occur if the dilated blood vessels in an angiomyolipoma rupture; this is called a retroperitoneal hemorrhage.
 This can cause pain in the back, nausea and vomiting.
 Some long-term effects are anemia, hypertension, and chronic kidney disease.
 Up to 20% of patients who present symptoms, and are brought into the emergency department, are in shock.

 Pathophysiology

 Angiomyolipomas are tumours consisting of perivascular epithelioid cells (cells which are found surrounding blood vessels and which resemble epithelial cells).
 A tumour of this kind is known as a PEComa, from the initials of perivascular epithelioid cell.
 Older literature may classify them as hamartomas (benign tumours consisting of cells in their correct location, but forming a disorganised mass) or choristoma (benign tumours consisting of normal cells in the wrong location).
 PEComas are themselves a kind of mesenchymal tumour which involves cells that form the connective tissue, cardiovascular, and lymphatic systems.

-An Angiomyolipoma is composed of varying proportions of vascular cells, immature smooth muscle cells, and fat cells.
-These three components respectively give rise to the components of the name: angio-, myo-, and lip-.
-The -oma suffix indicates a tumour.
+An angiomyolipoma is composed of varying proportions of vascular cells, immature smooth muscle cells, and fat cells.

 Angiomyolipomas are typically found in the kidney, but have also been commonly found in the liver and less commonly the ovary, fallopian tube, spermatic cord, palate, and colon.
-The Maclean imaging classification system for renal Angiomyolipomas is based on the location of the Angiomyolipoma within the kidney.
+The Maclean imaging classification system for renal angiomyolipomas is based on the location of the angiomyolipoma within the kidney.

-Since all three components of an Angiomyolipoma (vascular cells, immature smooth muscle cells, and fat cells) contain a "second-hit" mutation, they are believed to have derived from a common progenitor cell that developed the common second-hit mutation.
+Since all three components of an angiomyolipoma (vascular cells, immature smooth muscle cells, and fat cells) contain a "second-hit" mutation, they are believed to have derived from a common progenitor cell that developed the common second-hit mutation.